 In most areas, St. Vincent de Paul will also assist with emergency utility assistance in WA.
 However, you are typically required to meet income requirements and provide a shut-off notice.
-If you are facing a utility emergency, please contact your local St. Vincent de Paul right away.

-Washington State has laws regarding utility disconnection.
+Washington State has laws regarding utility disconnections.
 If your utility provider does not follow them, you may be able to follow up with Legal Aid for assistance.
 We’ve found a list of free and low-cost legal services in Washington State.

 Local Utility Assistance in WA

 As usual, the best discounts and money-saving secrets are specific to your local area.
 We’ve found that many utility providers in Washington State offer discounts, free stuff (like appliances) and more.
 We’ve also found many programs that can assist with power bills.

 To see what’s available near you, please find your energy provider in the list below.

 Avista has many programs to help low income customers.
 In addition to standard payment arrangements and budget billing plans, they also offer these programs: